1963 Houston Colt .45s season

 The 1963 Houston Colt .45s season was the second season for the Major League Baseball (MLB) franchise located in Houston, Texas, a member of the National League (NL) based at Colt Stadium, The Colt .45s entered the season having finished their inaugural season with a 64–96–2 record, qualifying for eighth place and 36 1/2 games behind the NL pennant-winning San Francisco Giants.

 On April 9, pitcher Turk Farrell made his only Opening Day start for the Colt .45s, who hosted the San Francisco Giants but were defeated, 9–2.
-Don Nottebart pitched the first no-hitter in franchise history on May 17, when Houston defeated the Philadelphia Phillies by a score of 4–1.
+Colt .45s starting pitchers established a franchise record by registering five contests with a game score of 90 or higher.
+One such outing was by Don Nottebart, who pitched the first no-hitter in franchise history on May 17, by which Houston defeated the Philadelphia Phillies by a score of 4–1.
+This no-hitter was also just the second in major league history to have been thrown by an individual pitcher which did not result in a shutout.

 Pitcher Hal Woodeshick was selected to represent the Colt .45s at the MLB All-Star Game, his lone career selection.

 The Colt .45s finished with a record of 66–96, in ninth place and 33 games behind the NL pennant and World Series-winning Los Angeles Dodgers.

 First baseman Rusty Staub was selected to the Topps All-Star Rookie Team, the first Colt 45s rookie so named.